 Honors Moot Court External (HMCE) selects the finest legal writers and oral advocates to represent Santa Clara Law against other law schools in the most prestigious moot court competitions in the country.
 Teams of two to three law students are selected for each competition.
 Thereafter, these elite teams focus on writing a winning brief and refining oral argument through a series of practice moots with professors, practicing attorneys and members of the judiciary.
 Teams have competed around the world, and on a broad range of topics.
-Please find information on this year's competitions at the link to the right.
+Please find information on this year’s competitions at the link to the left.

 To apply for an HMCE competition, students must complete Advocacy, be currently enrolled in Advocacy, or have equivalent credit from their prior law school.
 The HMCE Board evaluates candidates’ legal writing and oral advocacy skills, as well as their experience and knowledge with the subject matter of a particular competition.
 A competitive spirit and the ability to work independently with assigned team members are required.
 Applications for most competitions generally are solicited in the Fall, with some applications being solicited in the Spring.